kreichjr/GA-Project1-Game_Tetris/README.md

 Project Description:
   My project is creating the classic game of Tetris, where a player will control a falling block consisting of 4 smaller blocks arranged in set patterns to fill a gridded well.
 Completing a horizontal line in the well will clear the line from the stack, and the goal is to not have a spawning piece at the top of the well spawn on top of a placed piece (Known as topping out).
 The goal is to play for as long as possible in the most basic form of Tetris.

+How to play:
+After clicking the start game button, you will take control of your tetromino!
+The objective is to survive as long as possible by rotating your Tetromino and finding the best way to stack your blocks strategically.

+Completing an entire row of blocks will cause them to be eliminated from the playing field which is key to keeping your stack low.
+The game will end either when you reach level 999 or by having your next piece spawn on top of an existing block on the stack.

+Your level will increase for every Tetromino that spawns onto the board, as well as for each line cleared.
+However, at the end of each section (e.g. 99, 199, 299, etc...), there is a level stop where only clearing a line will allow you to progress to the next section.

+Controls:

+W: Sonic Drop
+S: Soft Drop
+A: Move Tetromino left
+D: Move Tetromino right

+M: Rotate Counter-Clockwise
+Comma (,): Rotate Clockwise
+Period (.): Rotate Counter-Clockwise

 User Stories